w3c/wai-curricula/content/how-to-use-this-curricula.md

 ### Teaching Abilities

-Focus on how the course offerer plans to teach the learning outcomes.
+Focus on how the course provider plans to teach the learning outcomes.
 Ask for demonstrations of the strategies used by the instructors and the materials used for the course.
 * Will the teaching be face-to-face?
 * Will the course be conducted completely online?
 * Will teaching strategies include practical interactions with the knowledge covered?